RamirezKaren-FS/week3/README.md

 This is the space tracker app for my Advanced Server-side Languages class (WDV442).

+# 07/26
+Have completed the final touches to the app.
+Now will create video and turn in.

 # 07/25
 Was finally able to get the images to load, save, and show properly.
 After many hours of struggling everything came together.
 Now I just need to clean up my code and get my styling in order so it can be submitted.